reversesigh/cosmos_node-initial_setup/readme.md

 ## Cosmos Node Initial Setup
-I wrote this guide mostly to fufill my own needs of having one.
+I wrote this living guide mostly to fufill my own needs of having one and for some friends who needed help.
 I may not necessarily setup the same way others do, so please keep in mind this is just *one* method of setting up your node.
 If you wish to make your full node a validator, please refer to other official docs.

 [Initial Setup](https://github.com/reversesigh/cosmos_node-initial_setup/blob/main/01_initial_setup.md)
 [Install Node](https://github.com/reversesigh/cosmos_node-initial_setup/blob/main/02_install_node.md)